quininer/isperdal/DESIGN.md

 Normal

-    from isperdal import microwave as u
+    from isperdal import Microwave as u

     # callback
     u('/').all(